berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

-## metacircular evaluator
+## Metacircular Evaluator

-Do you remember Scheme-1 in Lesson 6?
-Now it's time to explore how Scheme evaluates expressions!
+Do you remember Racket-1 in Lesson 6?
+Now it's time to explore how Racket evaluates expressions!

-## prerequisites and what to expect
+## Prerequisites and What to Expect

-A good understanding of how Scheme-1 works will be helpful in this chapter.
+A good understanding of how Racket-1 works will be helpful in this chapter.
+You should also be comfortable with the environment model of evaluation from Lesson 8.
-The materials covered in this lesson would be quite different from the other materials covered so far.
-So be prepared!
+The material covered in this lesson will be quite different from the other material covered so far, so be prepared!

 ## Readings